assignmentmaclea1-tech/MaskArchitectureAnomaly_CourseProject/eomt/myREADME.md

 ## EVALUATING PART
 ## evalAnomaly_eomt.py

-This code adapt evalAnomaly.py to use EoMT pretrained model.
+This code adapt evalAnomaly.py in the \eval\ folder to use EoMT pretrained model.
 The weights for this pretrained model can be downloaded [here](https://drive.google.com/file/d/1Xrglbc8y2izbQjUDmJASTegNWKAotXNp/view?usp=sharing)

 **Examples of Inference Command:**
   ```